-Enlarge and Repeat: One technique artists used emphasized everyday objects were enlarging the images to huge scales and repeating the images for rows on end.
+Enlarge and Repeat: One technique artists used emphasized everyday objects was enlarging the images to huge scales and repeating the images for rows on end.
 This created a dramatic effect and a bold statement to drive home the theme of consumption.
-Imagine an eight by four grid canvas of big Campbell’s soup cans.
+Imagine an eight-by-four grid canvas of big Campbell’s soup cans.
 This was one of Andy Warhol’s signature pop art styles.

 Use Material Out of Context: Another pop art technique was to remove an object from its context as a standalone piece or combine it with other objects or images in line with the themes of capitalism, materialism, and fame.
 Another one of Andy Warhol’s famous pieces includes a giant Banana on the cover of The Velvet Underground’s debut album.